 Arita & Imari: Pottery Hunting with Kids

-Arita and Imari are Saga’s famous porcelain towns — 400 years of ceramic tradition packaged into walking-distance shopping streets and outdoor pottery markets (Golden Week, Nov).
-With kids 6+:
+Arita and Imari are Saga’s famous porcelain towns — 400 years of ceramic tradition packed into walkable shopping streets and outdoor pottery markets (Golden Week, Nov).

 - Arita Porcelain Park — A theme-park-style pottery experience with a German-castle replica, a kid pottery-painting workshop, and a toddler-friendly outdoor space.